burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. *Non-type parameters.* In addition to type, template parameters include Non Type Parameters, which can have the type of integral constant, reference, and a pointer to a given function.
 Pointers to data of function must have an external link type.
 Starting from C++20, a template parameter can be of any fundamental type (bool, float, int, and so on), enumeration type, pointer type, and reference type.
 [4, p.380].
 The compiler needs to be able to evaluate the arguments corresponding to all non-type parameters at compile time.

 3. *Template template parameters.* A template can be customized with a template class.
-Details are avilable [1], Appendix B. Example:
+Details are available [1], Appendix B. Example:
 ```cpp
     template<template<class, class> class H, class S>
     struct T {